Futures studies: Life cycle of a trend

 Understanding the technology adoption cycle helps futurists monitor trend development.
 Trends start as weak signals by small mentions in fringe media outlets, discussion conversations or blog posts, often by innovators.
 As these ideas, projects, beliefs or technologies gain acceptance, they move into the phase of early adopters.

 In the beginning of a trend's development, it is difficult to tell if it will become a significant trend that creates changes or merely a trendy fad that fades into forgotten history.
 Trends will emerge as initially unconnected dots but eventually coalesce into persistent change.

-Some trends emerge when enough confirmation occurs in the various media, surveys or questionnaires to show that it has an increasingly accepted value, behavior or technology, it becomes accepted as a bona fide trend.
-Trends can also gain confirmation by the existence of other trends perceived as springing from the same branch.
-Some commentators claim that when 15% to 25% of a given population integrates an innovation, project, belief or action into their daily life then a trend becomes mainstream.
+Consumption trend development has changed significantly in the 19th century and throughout the 20th century because developed countries are now rules by a meritocracy, not the aristocracy.
+Consumers who are able to pay for a product that is available for purchase do not necessarily take into account the lifestyle choices of high income earners.
+Therefore trend may bubble up or trickle down.
+However, when it comes to the diffusion of innovation and technology adoption life cycle various tools are used.
+Including meme theory and tipping point.

 Life cycle of technologies

-Gartner created their Hype Cycle to illustrate the phases a technology moves through as it grows from research and development to mainstream adoption.
+Gartner created their hype cycle to illustrate the phases a technology moves through as it grows from research and development to mainstream adoption.
 The unrealistic expectations and subsequent disillusionment that virtual reality experienced in the 1990s and early 2000s is an example of the middle phases encountered before a technology can begin to be integrated into society.